exercism/python/concepts/binary-octal-hexadecimal/about.md

 '0o123'
 ```

-To convert an octal number to an integer, we can use the `int()` function, and pass the string and the base as arguments.
+To convert an octal number to an integer, we can use the `int()` function, pass a string with a octal and the base as arguments.

 ```python
 >>> int("0o123", 8)